SIEM connections | EPM-L

 Add a Splunk Cloud SIEM connection

-Use Splunk Cloud and Splunk Enterprise with EPM-L to read data from EPM-L, including event log and I/O logs.
+Use Splunk Cloud and Splunk Enterprise with EPM Cloud for Linux to read data from EPM-L, including event log and I/O logs.

 • beyondtrust-epml-ecs-eventlog for event logs